 A manufacturing system comprising product evaluators, research and quality assurance experts with well-defined systems and processes that ensure new products can be introduced to the market at the highest possible standards, subject to regulations.

-A manufacturing system to design and develop products by ensuring that health and safety processes are followed in accordance with regulation in order to meet minimum safety requirements, maintain high-quality standards and reduce the likelihood of releasing bad products.
+A manufacturing system to design and develop products by ensuring that health and safety processes are followed in accordance with regulation to meet minimum safety requirements, maintain high-quality standards and reduce the likelihood of releasing bad products.

 Stage 4: Conceptual Modelling